mimacom/movie-manager/README.md

     self.movie = movie;
 });
  ```
- - This returned object looks like this
+ - The returned object looks like this
 ```javascript
   {
     Title: "TRON"